chesslablab/chess-data/README.md

     )

-The selected piece's properties can be easily accessed this way:
+The piece's properties can be easily accessed this way:

 ```php
 <?php